bennettpe/fullstack-frameworks-django-website/README.md

 I inspected via google chrome developer each html page on the following devices <br>(Responsive, iphone 5/se, iphone 6/7/8/plus, iphone x, ipad, ipad pro) and made any corretions as required.

 ### Development Testing
-Testing for this project was implemented manually and the majority of the testing was covered by building and developing flask routes.
+Testing for this project was implemented manually and the majority of the testing was covered by building and developing django views.

 ### Refactoring
 Refactoring was implemented while developing this project and I am sure there are things that can be done to streamline code even more, in an additional phase of this project.